Inheritance Law

 Drafting a Will in Turkey: Comprehensive Guide for Foreigners

-For foreign-national persons who own real estate, bank accounts, or commercial activities in Turkey, drafting a will is the most powerful way to ensure inheritance is distributed according to their own intent.
+For foreign nationals who own real estate, bank accounts, or business interests in Turkey, drafting a will is the most powerful way to ensure that their estate is distributed according to their own wishes.
 A well-drafted will:

 - Removes uncertainties among heirs,

-- Is an effective tool in tax planning,
+- Is an effective tool in inheritance tax planning,

 - Helps avoid court litigation,

-This guide explains the process and key considerations of will drafting by foreigners in Turkey.
+This guide explains the process and key considerations for foreigners drafting a will in Turkey.

 Will Types